Oil falls below $90 as markets shuffle back from supply jitters

-NEW YORK: Oil prices fell below $90 a barrel on Wednesday, after rising over 1% the previous session, on a stronger dollar and after strong economic data renewed concerns over high interest rates.
+NEW YORK: Oil prices fell below $90 a barrel on Wednesday, after rising over 1 percent the previous session, on a stronger dollar and after strong economic data renewed concerns over high interest rates.

 Against a basket of currencies, the dollar was at 104.98, above the six-month high of 104.90 touched overnight.
 A stronger dollar can weigh on oil demand by making the fuel more expensive for holders of other currencies.